 - Lymphoblastic lymphoma

-Relapsed non-Hodgkin’s lymphoma is disease that comes back after you have received Non-Hodgkin’s lymphoma treatment.
+Relapsed non-Hodgkin’s lymphoma is disease that comes back after you have received treatment for Non-Hodgkin’s lymphoma.

 Refractory non-Hodgkin’s lymphoma is new or relapsed disease that does not respond to treatment.